dwarvesf/playground/_memo/finite-state-machine.md

   - modeling
 title: Finite State Machine
 date: 2018-08-29
-description: null
+description: Stellar is all about trust (validators).
+After all, when you have to trust somebody, you'd trust the reputated nodes, rather than a random stranger node on the internet.
 authors: null
 menu: memo
 type: null
 hide_frontmatter: false
+hide_title: false
 ---

 A Finite State Machine is a model of computation based on a hypothetical machine made of one or more states.
 Only one single state of this machine can be active at the same time.
-It means the machine has to transition from one state to another in to perform different actions
+It means the machine has to transition from one state to another in to perform different actions.

 ![](assets/finite-state-machine_db5600646453d67b0df29dfa3c9dc5b0_md5.webp)